Milan Blagojevic (soccer)

-Milan Blagojević (born 24 December 1969) is an Australian former soccer player and coach.
+Milan Blagojevic (born 24 December 1969) is an Australian former soccer player and coach.
 As a player, he appeared for clubs in Australia, Belgium, The Netherlands, Malaysia and Singapore.
 At national team level, he represented Australia at youth and full international level.
 As a teenager, he played futsal, representing White Eagles in the Australian National Indoor Soccer League.

 Early life

 Blagojevic is of Serbian descent and always aspired to be a professional footballer.
 He attended Cabramatta High School in the 1980s.
 He played futsal and outdoor football as a teenager.

 Club career

 Blagojevic played with Serbian-Australian club Avala (now Bonnyrigg White Eagles) in the New South Wales State League and in the National Indoor Soccer League (NISL).
 He moved to APIA Leichhardt in 1989 on a transfer.
 He continued to play for White Eagles in the NISL after joining APIA.

 At APIA Leichhardt, Blagojevic spent three seasons, playing 37 times in the National Soccer League (NSL).

 In 1991 he moved to Marconi Stallions, where he featured in 26 league matches during the 1991–92 NSL season.

 Blagojevic moved to Belgium in 1992 with Germinal Ekeren on a A$300,000 transfer deal.
 He played 13 league games in the 1992–93 season before leaving early in March 1993.

 In 1993, he moved to SC Heerenveen on a A$225,000 transfer deal.
 Blagojevic made one league appearance.
 Returning from a knee injury, he was given the choice of returning to the first team via the reserves but chose to go on loan back in Australia.

 Ahead of the 1994–95 season, Blagojevic joined Heidelberg United on a A$7,500 one-year loan deal.
 He played eight times for Heidelberg before a knee injury led to a knee reconstruction.

 In 1995 Blagojevic moved to Sydney Olympic, initially on a one-season loan from SC Heerenveen.

 In early 1998 he joined Johor FC on a two-year deal with a A$40,000 transfer fee.
 He was released in December 1998.

 Blagojevic rejoined Sydney Olympic later that year, making a further 17 league appearances through 1999.

 He then spent two seasons with Parramatta Power from 1999 to 2001, recording 43 league appearances and three goals.

 Blagojevic finished his NSL career at Newcastle United between 2001 and 2004, playing 57 league matches and scoring once.

 In January 2004, Blagojevic signed for Singaporean team Geylang United where he played twice before being released in May 2004.